 Pork Koorka Ularthiyathu/ Pork and Koorka recipe

-Pork koorka ularthiyathu is a traditional Pork dish from the Thrissur region in Kerala, a classic preparation with Pork and Koorka (Chinese Potato).
+Pork koorka ularthiyathu is a traditional Pork dish from the Thrissur region in Kerala, a classic preparation with Panniyirachi and Koorka (Chinese Potato).
 Koorka and Pork is a phenomenal combination with incredible flavours.
 You will love the earthy flavours of koorka, combined with succulent pieces of pork, the heat from the pepper, the sourness from vinegar, and the aroma from spices.
 It is a very popular dish in Angamaly – Thrissur region, and every celebration or feast is incomplete without this Pork koorka ularthiyathu.

 Although I am not an ardent Pork meat lover now, I used to love Pork during my childhood: my dad’s side of the family loved Pork/ “Panniyirachi” dishes – Pork curry, Pork Fry all were favourite dishes.
 As my mom wouldn’t touch Pork, Elsyaunty and Ammaunty used to prepare Pork dishes during our get togethers.
 My dad was an excellent cook too, and his Pork pepper fry also had great demand.
 After I posted that recipe for Pork Pepper fry, I got several requests asking me to post this Pork Koorka recipe.
 Recently one dear friend got me some Koorka from Kerala and I thought of this recipe.
 Koorka is a rich source of calcium, iron, many other minerals and vitamins.
 If you love koorka, check my Koorka mezhukkupuratti, which is a great way to prepare this tuber vegetable.